Type 19 155 mm wheeled self-propelled howitzer

-The Type 19 155 mm wheeled self-propelled howitzer (19式装輪自走155mmりゅう弾砲, Hitokyuu-shiki-sourin-jisou-155mm-ryuudan-hou) is a Japanese wheeled self-propelled gun.
+The Type 19 155 mm wheeled self-propelled howitzer (19式装輪自走155mmりゅう弾砲, Hitokyuu-shiki-sourin-jisou-155mm-ryuudan-hou) is a Japanese wheeled 155 mm self-propelled howitzer.
 The vehicle is designed to replace Japan's inventory of FH70 towed howitzers.
+The Type 19 continues to serve exclusively in the Japan Ground Self-Defense Force as a more affordable counterpart of the Type 99 155 mm self-propelled howitzer.

 Development

+The Type 19 155 mm self-propelled howitzer uses Rheinmetall MAN Military Vehicles' HX44M chassis from the company's HX range of tactical trucks.

-In 2011, the Japanese Ministry of Defence (MOD) evaluated a proposal to develop a vehicle capable of networking with other systems and performing shoot-and-scoot tactics to replace the FH70.
-The MOD's evaluation finished in 2012 and requested 6.4 billion yen be invested into the development of the vehicle in the FY 2013 defence budget; with development and testing occurring between 2013 and 2016.
-Research and development of the 155 mm wheeled howitzer was granted in the FY 2013 defence budget, although the budget was lowered to 1.4 billion yen.
+In 2011, the Japanese Ministry of Defence evaluated a proposal to develop a vehicle capable of networking with other systems and performing shoot-and-scoot tactics to replace the FH70 towed 155 mm howitzer.
+The evaluation concluded in 2012 and the ministry requested 6.4 billion yen to be invested into the development of the vehicle in the fiscal year (FY) 2012 defence budget.
+The initial request was declined, only to be approved the following year.
+Research and development funds for the 155 mm wheeled howitzer were granted in the FY 2013 defence budget, although the budget was lowered to 1.4 billion yen.
+That marks the official beginning for the development of the Type 19 155 mm self-propelled howitzer.

-It is designed to be transported by the Kawasaki C-2 transport aircraft.
+The new self-propelled howitzer was to make use of off-the-shelf technologies.
+To reduce development costs, the initial plan was to mount the howitzer gun from the Type 99 155 mm self-propelled howitzer on a heavy recovery vehicle chassis.
+As the limitations of that option became clear during development and Japan had no other suitable chassis available – developing a proprietary chassis was deemed financially unfeasible –, an existing foreign 8×8 chassis was chosen instead.
+Rheinmetall MAN Military Vehicles' HX44M became the chassis of the Type 19, which was produced under licence by Japan Steel Works.